Cream (Japanese group): Staxx T (Rapper) / T'Z BEETZ' (Track-maker)

 Born and raised in Osaka Japan, Takuma Kitahashi (Staxx T) was interested in music from a young age.
 After being introduced to hip hop music at the age of 15, he performed live for the first time at the age of 17 when he discovered his passion as a musician.
 He soon began producing his own music and was featured in the hip hop magazine TIGHT.
 Aside from music, he also modeled for the hip hop fashion magazines including 411.
 In 2005 he entered a live battle contest hosted by DJ MASTERKEY and sponsored by Coca-Cola where he won first place in the MC/Vocal Department.
 His talent as a lyricist garnered him more attention as he began writing for a variety of other artists.

 Cream Vision

-Beginning in 2011, the two began uploading videos onto their YouTube channel CREAM VISION either weekly or biweekly.
-Uploads include original songs, behind the scenes footage, live performances and cover songs in Japanese.
-Their channel has garnered over 17,000,000 views and 100,000 subscribers and continues to grow.
+Beginning in 2011, the two began uploading videos onto their YouTube channel CREAM VISION weekly for two years and became one of Japan’s first artist to come out of YOUTUBE.
+Uploads include original songs, behind the scenes footage, live performances and cover songs remixed in Japanese.
+Their channel has garnered over 233,722,046 views and 263,000 subscribers and continues to grow.